EnterpriseDB/tpa/CustomCloud/clusters/test/tpa/README.md

    It also ensures that these keys are added locally via ssh-agent using ssh-add.
 If the keys are added properly, then SSH into all the 3 instances one by one and ensure that SSH works seamlessly.
 This step is very **important** to ensure that all the three instances are reachable over the network from your local machine.
+Note that the **common** role also does a ssh-keyscan to add these instances to known_hosts of the ansible instance.
+So most likely, this should work ok without any intervention from your side.

-   **NOTE 1** If you get issues accessing via ssh, then manually add the keys into your .ssh or using ssh-add.
+   **NOTE 1** If you still get issues accessing via ssh, then manually add the keys into your .ssh or using ssh-add.

    ```